| | |

 It’s important to note you won’t be able to make salads with your frozen lettuce: quality freezer bag or not.
 I promise you honesty on this blog and honesty is what I’ll give ya.

 It’s suggested to use frozen lettuce within six months of freezing.
 You won’t be able to make salads, but frozen lettuce can be added to soups, quiches, stir fry dishes and casseroles.
-If your lettuce is frozen correctly, you can thaw out full leaves in the fridge and use them as wraps.
+If your lettuce is frozen correctly, you can thaw out full leaves in the fridge and use them as lettuce wraps.

 Preserving lettuce: Conclusion